Tryzen-0/Tryzen-0/README.md

 - Hi!
 I'm **Tryzen**.
 I am a Pixel Artist, and uhhh, and I do more stuff I think.
 - I am trying to learn C
 - You will find mostly random stuff here idk what to do with this yet
-- I can use git now
+- I can use git now (i fogor how it work now)
 <!---
 Tryzen-0/Tryzen-0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.